 The Career Discovery Program (CDP) is designed to help you discover the major that is right for you.

 Unsure about which major to choose at D'Youville?
 The Career Discovery Program (CDP) is here for you.
-This program will introduce you to a variety of academic disciplines and career options as you work towards meeting the core curriculum requirements.
+This program will introduce you to a variety of academic disciplines and career options as you work towards meeting the General Education curriculum requirements.

 Whether you‘re undecided or you know what major you’d like to pursue, the Career Discovery Program will help you gain confidence in your academic and career decisions.

 As a CDP student, you'll meet with your academic advisor and receive one-on-one guidance about courses, schedules, and academic programs.
 You will also enroll in credit-bearing courses that are designed to help you recognize your academic strengths and achieve your educational goals.

 We understand that choosing a major can often be overwhelming and stressful.
 As a CDP student, you'll have approximately four semesters to choose and gain acceptance into an academic major that best fits you.
 After that time, you should be accepted into a degree-granting program.